pmclark/InStockNotifier/README.md

 By default, a browser window will open when an item is found to be in stock.
 If you wish to also receive discord notifications add your discord webhook to the .env file.

-1. Clone or download the repository and navigate to the folder from the command prompt or anaconda prompt (make sure you have Python 3)
+1. Clone or download the repository and navigate to the folder from the command prompt (make sure you have Python 3 installed).
 2. From a conda environment with the necessary dependencies found in notifier.py installed, run the following:
 ```
 python notifier.py